abruzzi/data-fetching-patterns-in-react/README.md

 ![Showing user detail card component when hover](images/user-brief-and-friends-user-detail.png)

 When the popup shows up, we need to send another service call to get the user details (like their homepage and number of connections, etc.).
-We will need to update the `Friend` component to something like the following.
+We will need to update the `Friend` component ((the one we use to render each item in the Friends list) ) to something like the following.

 ```jsx
 import { Popover, PopoverContent, PopoverTrigger } from "@nextui-org/react";